 .
 Known as the “Windy City,” Chicago is home to one of America’s tallest buildings, legends such as Al Capone and his notorious gang, and countless jazz and blues clubs.
 Get to know this exciting city on a morning sightseeing tour that includes the sign marking the start of historic Route 66.
 This afternoon is at leisure.
 Ride the elevator to the top of the Willis Tower, formally known as the Sears Tower, explore The Magnificent Mile, or stroll along Navy Pier.

 Cross the mighty Mississippi River and continue to St. Louis, “Gateway to the West.”
-Your orientation tour includes the towering GATEWAY ARCH National Park.
-Ride to the top of the 630-foot-tall Arch for a panoramic view of the city and river.
+Your orientation tour includes the towering Gateway Arch National Park.
+Ascend to the top of the 630-foot-tall arch for a panoramic view of the city and river.

 Today, we travel through the Missouri countryside, then on to Branson, one of America’s biggest music centers.
 Your Tour Director will make suggestions for independent exploration.